Home | Chemistry Calculator | Ca Reactor Setup Help |

 There are some regulator models out there that come with a pre-set delivery pressure and without pressure adjusting knob; these were usually preset for around 40 psi which in my opinion makes flow adjustments with the needle valve too sensitive and difficult to achieve but now some new versions come preset at around 15 psi so if you are getting one of this type, just insure you are getting the lower pressure version.
 Regardless, my preference is still for being able to adjust the pressure.

 Most hobby regulators come already with integrated solenoid valve and needle valve and some also include the bubble counter although if your reactor is fitted with a counter one of the counters may become redundant.
 Although using both is not an issue, always use only one and the same to make the adjustments.
+Also do not forget to look for a regulator fitted with a good quality and precision needle valve; it will make your job easier in the long run.

 Finally as mentioned before, a good CO2 check valve is also required to prevent water from the reactor to flow back into the regulator trough the CO2 line.